top of page

 Cachet en bois avec armoiries similaires a celles de Jacques Imbert-Colomes et famille Frankland.

 Cachet avec armoiries similaires Jacques Imbert-Colomes et Frankland.
+Collection of antique wax seal stamps.

 Engraved arms similar to Imbert-Colomes and Frankland on a wax seal stamp.